Treuenbrietzen massacres: Massacre of Italian internees by Wehrmacht

 There was the Treuenbritzen subcamp of the Sachsenhausen concentration camp.
-Among others it held Italian internees, who were (some of) Italian soldiers deported to Germany after Italy left the Axis powers in 1943.
+Among others it held Italian internees, with some of them being Italian soldiers deported to Germany after Italy left the Axis powers in 1943.
 They worked in a small local ammunition factory.
-In 1945 the Soviet Army liberated the camp, but in two days, on April 23, 1945 the Wehrmacht returned and the Germans executed 127 Italian POWs in the nearby Nichel forest.
-In several months after the war the massacred were reburied in the forest and later some of them were reburied in Italy and some in the Italian section of Waldfriedhof Zehlendorf, Berlin.
+In 1945 the Soviet Army liberated the camp, but two days later on April 23, 1945, the Wehrmacht returned and the Germans executed 127 Italian POWs in the nearby Nichel forest.
+Several months after the war the massacred were reburied in the forest and later some of them were reburied in Italy and some in the Italian section of Waldfriedhof Zehlendorf, Berlin.